 The Spitfire played a major part in achieving ultimate victory in World War Two and truly deserves its place as probably the most successful fighter design ever, and certainly as the most famous and charismatic of all time.

-Header Image: ( Larger size) 601 Squadron Spitfire in N Africa in 1942
+Header Image: 601 Squadron Spitfire V N Africa 1942.

-Image 2: ( Larger size) 19 Squadron Spitfire taking off
+Image 1: 19 Squadron Spitfire taking off.